What does this mean for me?

 To make it clear what we’re saying on this page, here are some of the terms we use and what we mean when we use them:

-Nationwide acquired Virgin Money in October 2024, but since then Virgin Money has continued to operate as a separate legal entity within Nationwide’s Group.
-The transfer of Virgin Money’s business to Nationwide is the next step in combining the two businesses, working for the benefit of our customers and members to create a mutually owned, full-service organisation.
+Nationwide acquired Virgin Money in October 2024, but after that Virgin Money continued to operate as a separate legal entity within Nationwide’s Group until the transfer.
+The transfer of Virgin Money’s business to Nationwide was a key step in combining the two businesses, working for the benefit of our customers and members to create a mutually owned, full-service organisation.

-After the transfer, Nationwide will be the UK’s second largest provider of mortgages and savings accounts, ready to invest more in customer service and offer a wider range of products while also offering the benefits of a large mutual to small and medium-sized businesses for the first time.
+As a result of the transfer, Nationwide is now the UK’s second largest provider of mortgages and savings accounts, ready to invest more in customer service and offer a wider range of products while also offering the benefits of a large mutual to small and medium-sized businesses for the first time.

-After the transfer, agreements and contracts with legally be with Nationwide (instead of Clydesdale Bank PLC).
+As a result of the transfer on 2 April 2026, agreements and contracts are now legally held with Nationwide (instead of Clydesdale Bank PLC).

 Virgin Money mortgages will continue to be ‘Virgin Money’ branded.
-Clydesdale Bank mortgages will change to ‘Clydesdale’ branding – we're sending separate communications with more information about this to impacted customers and counterparties.
+Clydesdale Bank mortgages have changed to ‘Clydesdale’ branding – we’ve sent communications with more information about this to impacted customers and counterparties.

-You won’t notice any difference in your day-to-day business with us and our contact details will stay the same.
+You won’t notice any difference in your day-to-day business with us as a result of the transfer and our contact details have stayed the same as they were before the transfer.

 You can find more information about the transfer and get a copy of the scheme document, together with other important information including a summary of the scheme and a copy of the formal notice of the transfer, at virginmoney.com/nationwide-transfer.
 If you’d like us to send you a copy of the scheme document, summary of the scheme, or formal notice of the transfer, please get in touch.